 - 1. Make sure the Ultraprobe is off. - 2.
 Press (click) both the Yellow Store button and the Sensitivity dial at the same time, then squeeze and hold the trigger. - 3.
 When in the first Menu Selection: "Data Transfer" (Menu 01), you may move to any of the other Menu Selections by spinning the Sensitivity Control up or down (clockwise or counter clockwise). - 4.
-Spin to Factory Defaults (Menu 08 Blinks). - 5.
-Click to enter the Factory Default Set Up Mode - 6.
-Spin up or down to select either YES or NO. - 7.
-Click to set and return to Set Up Mode. - 8.
+Click to enter the Factory Default Set Up Mode - 5.
+Spin up or down to select either YES or NO. - 6.
+Click to set and return to Set Up Mode. - 7.
 Spin to Exit to PGM (Exit to Program) Menu 10 blinks.
 Click to enter Operation Mode

-10 Exit to program
+Exit to program